lavague-ai/LaVague/docs/docs/lavague-qa/usage.md

 ## Installation

-LaVague QA uses `gpt-4o` models by default, as such, you will need to define `OPENAI_API_KEY` as an environement variable before running LaVague.
+LaVague QA uses `gpt-4o` models by default, as such, you will need to define `OPENAI_API_KEY` as an environment variable before running LaVague.

 ### Install with pip